AdamIzdebski/hpc-best-practices/README.md

 sbatch job.slurm
 ```

-Running the job will create `output-torch-test.txt` file, which recognizes what is the latest version of the CUDA driver compatible with your GPU and verifies torch installation.
-You are welcome :)
+Running the job will create `output-torch-test.txt` file, which verifies your torch installation.

 To monitor the queue run
 ```